EraBizSolutions-io/Task-Build-a-Laravel-REST-API/README.md

 7. Implement pagination to limit the number of products returned in a single request.

+8. And add a UI for the API to visible the data.

 Bonus points:

 * Implement search and filtering capabilities for the product list.